networksetcetera/LODS/README.md

 https://github.com/networksetcetera/LODS/issues/1#issuecomment-653840527

 Look at demos for Module 5.
 There are 8 demos (not 2)
-- create an Azure VM (2) .. suggest Python option
+- create an Azure VM (2, Portal, Powershell) .. suggest Python option
-- create an ARM template (2)
-containers .. suggest a Python option
+- create an ARM template (2, Portal, VS Code) containers .. suggest a Python option
 - Demo: Retrieve and deploy existing Docker image locally
 - Demo: Create a container image by using Docker